 Canberra-based Olympians Marianna Tolo (Basketball) and Louise Dobson (Hockey) joined Minister Yvette Berry and AOC CEO Matt Carroll to announce the program at Braddon’s Ainslie School.

 The $250 000 Olympics Unleashed program is an initiative of the AOC in partnership with the ACT Government and proudly presented by Optus.
-More than 30 athletes will deliver the program to every primary and secondary school in the ACT over the next year, with schools able to
+More than 30 athletes will deliver the program to every primary and secondary school in the ACT over the next year, with schools able to register today.

 AOC CEO Matt Carroll said Olympians have unique experiences of hard work, overcoming challenges and goal setting that can connect with students.